tcarland/CDH-Kerberos-Centrify/README.md

 ```

 Lastly, once the cluster is ready to be kerberized (via the CM Kerberos Wizard),
-replace the scripts in */usr/share/cmf/bin* with the scripts from *./bin/*
+replace the scripts in */usr/share/cmf/bin* on the Cloudera Manager host(s) with
+the scripts from *./bin/*